ttmgr/Air_Metagenomics/Commands/basic_usage.md

-# Detailed Commands for Air Monitoring Nanopore Sequencing Pipeline
+# Comprehensive Commands for Air Monitoring Nanopore Sequencing Pipeline

 This document provides a comprehensive list of commands for each tool used in the Air Monitoring by Nanopore Sequencing pipeline, with detailed explanations of the flags and options used.